johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/ApiDocumentationStandards.md

-# Bodiless-Js API Documentation Standards
+# Bodiless API Documentation Standards
 We use [JSDoc](https://jsdoc.app/) to generate our API documentation.
 JSDoc is an API documentation generator for JavaScript.
 Comments are added directly to the source code, right alongside the code itself.
 The JSDoc tool will scan the source code and generate an HTML documentation website.

 ## Getting Started